BillJr99/Ursinus-CS274/_pages/Activities/activity-mipsconditionals.md

         - "What would happen if the <code>j exit</code> line was omitted?"
         - "How would you modify this program to print the secret number using a syscall?"
         - "Translate the <code>beq</code> instruction to machine language."
+        - "Translate the <code>j</code> instruction to machine language."
+        - "What is the farthest you can move the program counter with a branch instruction?
+How about a jump instruction?"
+        - "Suppose you wanted to jump to a location that caused the upper four bits of the program counter to be modified.
+Using a combination of branch and jump instructions, perform this jump."

     - model: |
         <script type="syntaxhighlighter" class="brush: c"><![CDATA[